TheQuerySmith/engage-coach/README.md

 - [ ] Documentation | View documentation and user support | Not Started |

  ### Improve features
- - [ ] Figure out file storage and report capabilities (https://supabase.com/docs/guides/storage/security/access-control) - user has file folder with user id
  - [ ] If courses are deleted, change to inactive rather than delete
  - [ ] Currently set up for only two survey window: need to drastically update database etc. to allow for multiple survey windows
  - [ ] Added shortcut of adding 8 weeks to second survey window defaults within supabase function
  - [ ] Pre-course Survey
- - [ ] Steps dashboard to add next steps: pull directly from database
  - [ ] Add cslx to steps for conditional formatting?
  - [ ] Refresh survey pages (see PageRefresh.tsx) to update survey status
  - [ ] Limit Participant lists to 10 per page with pagination
  - [ ] User can upload a profile picture, bio, and links (social media, personal website, etc.)
  - [ ] Create linked instructors in a community page
+ - [ ] clsx to highlight path route: https://nextjs.org/learn/dashboard-app/navigating-between-pages
+ - [ ] Add warnings on invalid sign-in credentials
+ - [ ] Make dashboard available when signed in

 ### Bug Fixes